|

 in the 'inspiration business' spreading the

-of our own music for Atlantic Records USA
+our own music for Atlantic Records USA and

 The patterns and riffs were extracted from